 How would you respond?

 Would you return with the same move?
 Would you grant him his premise and work to show an internal contradiction?
-A blogger friend (Maria at Logical Gal) recently suggested this response:
+A blogger friend recently suggested this response:

 “So if we follow your logic, since a child of 1 has not yet reached the age of accountability, then it’s okay to murder him, seeing that he’s headed to heaven?”

-Maria goes on to point out that by this line of reasoning we could perhaps say the same about someone with a mental disorder, or someone in a coma.
-Do we really want to go there?
-By granting the premise for the sake of argument, Maria helps an honest listener see what the viewpoint would really mean.
+She goes on to point out that by this line of reasoning we could perhaps say the same about someone with a mental disorder, or someone in a coma.
+She asks: Do we really want to go there?
+On this approach, you grant the premise for the sake of argument and help an honest listener see what the viewpoint would really mean.

 I had only one critique for that approach.

 While the response was both correct and useful, there may be an even better way to handle this kind of debate.
 Sure, you could grant the premise.
 But why not explicitly refuse to grant it?

 To grant the premise can, of course, be useful for a reduction to absurdity, but it works best when you are speaking to an audience sympathetic to your viewpoint.
 It is powerful rhetorically.
 But it will not often change the mind of an entrenched opponent or listener.

 Assuming you have truth and reason on your side, your opponent is the one attacking the truth.
 If you then attack his rebuttal, you are making an attack on an attack.
 Even if you succeed, it is like successfully shooting down a single missile.
 The opponent will have another.
 When you grant the premise and challenge the implications, he may easily redirect and say, “There are other circumstances you haven’t accounted for.
 You haven’t applied my view in the right way.”

 But note well: there is no reason you need to grant his premise.
 Use the granting of premises in your own mental preparation as one means of discovery; but in the context of a debate, the granting of a premise can have the unfortunate effect of putting the argument on the opponent’s home turf.